 If you don't have the Power BI app, you can also view your KPI on any device by just browsing to the Reporting Services portal using your favorite browser.
 Typically the URL is of the format http://myserver/Reports for a default instance and http://myserver/Reports_myinstance for a named instance of SQL Server.

-It's straight forward to create a key performance indicator (KPI) in Reporting Services 2016.
+It's straight forward to create a key performance indicator (KPI) in Reporting Services 2016 or later.
 You only need a shared dataset that provides the values for the KPI value, goal and status.
 In another tip, we'll discuss how you can add trends and more advanced configuration options.

 - Try it out yourself!
 Go to the SSRS portal and create a new KPI.
 Sample values are automatically provided.

 - The tip SQL Server 2016 Reporting Services Mobile Report goes into more detail about how to create mobile reports using the Datazen technology.